andrewtavis/new.vuejs.berlin/events/2024-08-13-vuejs-berlin.md

     <span title="Talk">🎙</span>
     <strong>Hexagonal by Example — (DDD Part 4/n)</strong>
   </summary>
   <p>An introduction into Domain Driven Design, with personal insights and examples.
-Part 4 is showcasing Hexagonal Architecture by example.</p>
+Part 4 is showcasing Hexagonal Architecture and its real world benefits.</p>
 </details>

 <details>